nexusformat/definitions/manual/source/classes/overview.rst

     ``configuration`` (optional) while the
     ``thumbnail`` element has one attribute:
     ``mime_type`` (optional).

+    For groups, the name may not be declared in the NXDL specification.
+    In such instances, the *value shown in parentheses* in the *Name and Attributes* column is a suggestion, obtained from the group by removing the "NX" prefix.
+    See :ref:`NXentry` for examples.

 :Type:
     Type of data to be represented by this variable.